pyhoneybot/honeybot/README.md

 ```
 port: 6667
-url: chat.freenode.net
+url: irc.libera.chat
 ```

 then join channel ```#ltch```

-you should see the bot as hbot ... or as it's name is in [settings](https://github.com/pyhoneybot/honeybot/blob/master/honeybot/settings/CONNECT.conf)
+you should see the bot as hbot ... or as it's name is in [settings](https://github.com/pyhoneybot/honeybot/blob/master/src/honeybot/settings/CONNECT.conf)

 ## Docker